 Note: First Bayes is really old!
-Realistically, there is no prospect of it being updated, but it still works and does what it was originally intended to do.
+Realistically, there is no prospect of it being updated by me, but it still works and does what it was originally intended to do.

 First Bayes is offered free to anyone interested in teaching or learning Bayesian Statistics, provided it is not used for profit.
 It may be freely copied and distributed, provided that files have not been edited or altered in any way, and provided that no charge is made for distributing First Bayes.
 Requests to use First Bayes for any commercial purpose must be directed to me.

 First Bayes is available in three forms.
-One is for Windows Vista, and I believe this can be easily installed to run under Windows 7.
-The second is for Windows 95, NT, 98, 2000 and XP, and the third for the old Windows 3.1 or 3.11 (in case anyone is still using those).
+One is for Windows Vista, and I believe this can be easily installed to run under any more recent version of Windows, including Windows 10.
+The second is for the old Windows 95, NT, 98, 2000 and XP, and the third for the even older Windows 3.1 or 3.11 (in case anyone is still using those).
 My thanks to Alan Paget for pointing out that First Bayes will also run under linux with the wine software (so it may also be possible to run it under Solaris and Mac OS), and to Dries Benoit for providing a detailed installation guide.